6 Data Setup for Modeling

 6.2 Partitioning Data: The Train–Test Split

 Having established why partitioning is essential, we now turn to how it is implemented in practice.
 The most common method is the train–test split, also known as the holdout method.
-In this approach, the dataset is divided into two subsets: a training set used to develop the model and a test set reserved for evaluating the model’s ability to generalize to new, unseen data.
-This separation is essential for assessing out-of-sample performance.
+In this approach, the dataset is divided into two subsets: a training set used to develop the model and a test set reserved for evaluating its ability to generalize to new, unseen data.

-Typical split ratios include 70–30, 80–20, or 90–10, depending on the dataset’s size and the modeling objectives.
-Both subsets include the same predictor variables and the outcome of interest, but only the training set’s outcome values are used during model fitting.
-The test set remains untouched during training to avoid data leakage and provides a realistic benchmark for evaluating the model’s predictive performance.
+Typical split ratios include 70–30, 80–20, or 90–10, depending on dataset size and modeling objectives.
+Both subsets contain the same predictor variables and outcome variable.
+However, only the training set outcomes are used during model fitting, while the test set outcomes are reserved exclusively for evaluation.
+Keeping the test set untouched during training ensures an unbiased assessment of predictive performance.

 library(liver)

-The use of set.seed(42) ensures reproducibility, meaning the same split will occur each time the code is run, a vital practice for ensuring reproducibility in model development and evaluation.
-The test_labels vector stores the actual target values from the test set and is used for evaluating model predictions.
-These labels must remain hidden during model training to avoid data leakage.
+The use of set.seed(42) ensures reproducibility, so that the same split is generated each time the code is executed.
+The test_labels vector stores the true target values from the test set.
+These labels are used only during model evaluation and must remain unseen during model training to avoid data leakage.

-Splitting data into training and test sets allows us to assess a model’s generalization performance, that is, how well it predicts new, unseen data.
-While the train–test split is widely used, it can yield variable results depending on how the data is divided.
-A more robust and reliable alternative is cross-validation, introduced in the next section.
+While the train–test split is simple and widely used, performance estimates can vary depending on how the data is divided.
+A more robust alternative is cross-validation, introduced in the next section.

-While the train–test split is widely used for its simplicity, the resulting performance estimates can vary substantially depending on how the data is divided.
-Especially when working with smaller datasets.
-To obtain more stable and reliable estimates of a model’s generalization performance, cross-validation provides a valuable alternative.
+While the train–test split is widely used for its simplicity, the resulting performance estimates can vary substantially depending on how the data is divided, especially when working with smaller datasets.
+To obtain more stable and reliable estimates of a model’s generalization performance, cross-validation provides an effective alternative.

 Cross-validation is a resampling method that offers a more comprehensive evaluation than a single train–test split.
 In k-fold cross-validation, the dataset is randomly partitioned into k non-overlapping subsets (folds) of approximately equal size.
 The model is trained on k–1 folds and evaluated on the remaining fold.
 This process is repeated k times, with each fold serving once as the validation set.
 The overall performance is then estimated by averaging the metrics across all k iterations.
 Common choices for k include 5 or 10, as illustrated in Figure 6.3.

-Cross-validation is especially useful for comparing models or tuning hyperparameters.
-However, repeated use of the test set during model development can lead to information leakage, resulting in overly optimistic performance estimates.
-To avoid this, it is best practice to hold out a separate test set for final evaluation, using cross-validation exclusively within the training set.
-In this setup, model selection and tuning rely on the cross-validated results from the training data, while the final model is evaluated once on the untouched test set.
+Cross-validation is particularly useful for comparing models or tuning hyperparameters.
+However, using the test set repeatedly during model development can lead to information leakage, resulting in overly optimistic performance estimates.
+To avoid this, it is best practice to reserve a separate test set for final evaluation and apply cross-validation exclusively within the training set.
+In this setup, model selection and tuning rely on cross-validated results from the training data, while the final model is evaluated only once on the untouched test set.

-Although more computationally intensive, k-fold cross-validation helps reduce the variance of performance estimates and is particularly advantageous when data is limited.
-It ensures that evaluation reflects a model’s ability to generalize, rather than its performance on a specific data split.
+Although more computationally intensive, k-fold cross-validation reduces the variance of performance estimates and is particularly advantageous when data is limited.
+It provides a clearer picture of a model’s ability to generalize, rather than its performance on a single data split.
 For further details and implementation examples, see Chapter 5 of An Introduction to Statistical Learning (James et al. 2013).

 Partitioning data is a foundational step in predictive modeling.
-Yet even with a carefully designed split, it is important to verify whether the resulting subsets are representative of the original data.
-The next section addresses how to validate the quality of the partition before training begins.
+Yet even with a carefully designed split, it is important to verify whether the resulting subsets are representative of the original dataset.
+The next section addresses how to evaluate the quality of the partition before training begins.

-Validation involves comparing the distributions of key variables, especially the target and influential predictors, across the training and testing sets.
-Since most datasets include many features, we usually focus on a subset that plays a central role in modeling.
-The statistical test we choose depends on the type of variable, as summarized in Table 6.1.
+Validating a split involves comparing the distributions of key variables—especially the target and important predictors—across the training and testing sets.
+Because many datasets contain numerous features, it is common to focus on a subset of variables that play a central role in modeling.
+The choice of statistical test depends on the variable type, as summarized in Table 6.1.

 Each test has specific assumptions.
-Parametric tests like the t-test and Z-test are most appropriate when sample sizes are large and distributions are approximately normal.
-For categorical features with more than two levels, the Chi-square test is the standard choice.
+Parametric methods such as the t-test and Z-test are most appropriate when sample sizes are large and distributions are approximately normal.
+For categorical variables with more than two levels, the Chi-square test is the standard approach.

 The R code below performs the test: